PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

   defines the U-Boot boot script file to be `boot.cmd` by default.

-The `kernel-fitimage.bbclass` member functions are:
+The main `kernel-fitimage.bbclass` member functions are:
 - `__anonymous()`.
 This is an initialization function for the class that executes after parsing (the class constructor).
 - `fitimage_emit_section_setup()`.
 Helper function to write the setup section in the FIT image `fit-image.its` file.
 - `fitimage_emit_section_ramdisk()`.
 Helper function to write the `initramfs` section in the FIT image `fit-image.its` file.